Death Troopers: Reception

-The book currently holds a rating of 3.71 out of 5 on Goodreads with 24% of a total 13,238 ratings being 5 stars.

 Adaptations

 In 2009, an update to Star Wars Galaxies was released called "Death Troopers", based on the novel.
 In 2012, the Blackwing virus from the novel would be added to the Disney Star Wars canon when it was added to the game Star Wars Commander.

 In 2024, Stephano Cagani created a fan game based on the novel and released it on Itch.io.